Graph Neural Network for Neutrino Physics Event Reconstruction: Model architecture

 As discussed in Sec.~\ref{sec:experiment}, nexus nodes are ``virtual'' in the sense that they are defined solely by their connections to planar nodes.
 No message-passing is performed internally in the nexus space; instead, planar node features are propagated into the nexus nodes via message-passing, and the resulting nexus node features are convolved to form new nexus node features containing a mixture of information from all planes.
 These nexus features are then propagated back down to the planar nodes via message-passing, providing each planar subgraph with an injection of contextual information from other planes.

 In order to accomplish this, node features in each planar subgraph are first used to form messages on the edges connecting the planar and nexus nodes

 where $k=\mathcal{X}(i)$ are the nexus nodes connected to planar node $i$, and $\theta_{u}$ is a simple message-passing convolution operator that transforms planar node features to nexus nodes.
-By construction each nexus node is connected to a maximum of one node on each plane, and so planar features are aggregated into nexus nodes via concatenation.
+Since nexus nodes are derived from spacepoints that group together hits across detector planes, each nexus node is connected to a maximum of one planar node per plane, and so planar features are aggregated into nexus nodes via concatenation.
 In the event that a nexus node is not connected to any node on a given plane, that plane's contribution to the nexus node's features are set to zero.